novuhq/novu/docs/docs/platform/activity-feed.md

 ## Future plans for this page

 In the upcoming releases we will update this page with more information regarding the stack trace of a notification template across the different providers.

-Follow us on GitHub to get the latest update on this.
+Follow us on [GitHub](https://github.com/novuhq/novu) to get the latest updates on this.